-Customized, age-appropriate presentation deglamourizes street life and discusses the struggle homeless youth face--how they're driven to steal, sell drugs or worse, often trading their dignity to survive.
-Students participate in an activity that highlights the hardship of living independently, without family support, education or a career.
+Deglamourizes street life and discusses the struggle homeless youth face – how they're driven to steal, sell drugs or worse, targeted by predators and often trading their dignity to survive.
+Students also participate in an activity that highlights the hardship young people face while trying to live independently, without family support, education or a career.

-Includes a video featuring Covenant House youth describing the challenges of living on the street and what they did to overcome them.
+Includes a video featuring Covenant House youth describing the challenges they faced on the street and what they’ve done to overcome them.

-Students are encouraged to be future leaders, to volunteer in their communities, to speak out, give back and pay it forward.
+Students are encouraged to be future leaders, to volunteer in their communities, to give back and pay it forward.
 We also provide local resources where youth can get help or get involved.

 Dynamic, culturally-sensitive, genuine, charismatic and fact-based.
 The best and most informative presentation I have seen yet.
 Every school in the GTA should see this presentation." – Child & Youth Worker, Monsignor Fraser CSS, Toronto

-Toronto District School Board Director of Education Donna Quan (left) and Chair of Trustees Shaun Chen with Suzie Tarlattini, our school presentation supervisor.
+Former Toronto District School Board Director of Education Donna Quan (left) and Chair of Trustees Shaun Chen with Suzie Tarlattini, our Prevention Program Supervisor.